 The Deluxe/1st class/’Premium cabins aren’t usually otherwise more luxurious than the standard sleeping cabins.

-Though the Nightjet new generation trains have Comfort Plus cabins which are larger than the other sleeping cabins on these trains.
+Though the Nightjet new generation trains have Comfort Plus cabins which have showers and these are larger than the other sleeping cabins on this type of train.

-(4) Though if you will be travelling solo and want a one-bed cabin, or will be travelling as a pair and want a two-bed cabin, don't assume that one or two bed Deluxe cabins with showers will be available for booking - unless you will be taking a Nightjet New Generation train.
+(5) Though if you will be travelling solo and want a one-bed cabin, or will be travelling as a pair and want a two-bed cabin, don't assume that Deluxe cabins with showers will be available for booking - unless you will be taking a Nightjet New Generation train.

-Having looked up numerous journeys, the Deluxe cabins with showers were more often than not, only available in three bed cabins
+Having looked up numerous journeys, the Deluxe cabins with showers were more often than not, only available for 3 person occupancy.

 On all of these departures a one or two bed cabin with a shower could have been offered, as they're the same cabins with the unoccupied beds folded out of use - but they weren't.

-(6) If you generally fall asleep when travelling long distance on a daytime train, there are coaches with ‘day’ seats attached to many overnight trains.
+(6) If you generally fall asleep when travelling long distance on a daytime train, there are coaches with ‘day’ seats available on all sleeper trains - there are typically more places available than in the sleeping accommodation.

 You may have as much sleep as you would in a couchette and you will typically save around €25, by only paying a reservation fee for the seat, rather than a couchette